Guillawme/localres/README.md

 the histogram, and save the histogram as an SVG file (which is useful for adjusting styling to make a pretty figure).

+**Q:** Doesn't cryoSPARC already do this?

+**A:** Yes, cryoSPARC already prints out this histogram.
+This tool, however, doesn't require an installation of cryoSPARC, allowing one to inspect files quickly from a different computer.
+This tool also lets you adjust the number of bins in the histogram, and save the histogram as an SVG file (which is useful for adjusting styling to make a pretty figure).

-**Q:** Will it work with MRC files produced by my favorite software (not RELION)?
+**Q:** Will it work with MRC files produced by my favorite software (not RELION or cryoSPARC)?

 **A:** If these MRC files have the same structure, then yes.
-But I don't know for sure, because this tool has only been tested with files produced by RELION.
+But I don't know for sure, because this tool has only been tested with files produced by RELION and cryoSPARC.

 ## Acknowledgments